FREE SHIPPING on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 In ancient Anglo-Saxon England, the ancestors of the Thorne surname lived near a thorn bush or hedge.
 Thorne is a local surname, which belongs to the category of hereditary surnames.
 Other types of local surnames include topographic surnames, which could be given to a person who lived beside any physical feature, such as a hill, stream, church or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.
 The surname Thorne comes from the Old English or Old Norse words which mean thorn.
 The surname Thorne may also be a habitational surname, for someone who came from a place named with this word, for example Thorne, in Somerset, or Thorns, in Suffolk.
 The Thorne family's origins date back to the period prior to the Norman Conquest of 1066, to the county of Somerset, where they resided at Thorne-Falcon and Thorne-St. Nargaret.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Thorne are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Thorne include: Thorn, Thorne and others.

 This web page shows only a small excerpt of our Thorne research.
-Another 254 words (18 lines of text) covering the years 1206, 1275, 1296, 1272 and 1610 are included under the topic Early Thorne History in all our PDF Extended History products and printed products wherever possible.
+Another 271 words (19 lines of text) covering the years 1206, 1275, 1296, 1272 and 1610 are included under the topic Early Thorne History in all our PDF Extended History products and printed products wherever possible.